cfoh/Multi-Armed-Bandit-Example/ucb/README.md

 Luckily, we can apply Chernoff-Hoeffding bound to derive confidence interval.
 Essentially, we establish the probability that the next reward is bounded by some interval (also called radius) after seeing $N$ samples of rewards.
 If the probability is set very high, we say that we're very confident that the next reward is bounded by the interval, hence called confidence interval.
 While there are still a very small chance that the next reward may fall outside of the interval, we just think that this is so rare that we can ignore.

 Back to the interval, it has an upper bound and a lower bound.
 We're interested in the upper bound, since this tells the potential of the next reward.
 Let $\bar{\mu}(a)$ be the empirical average reward of arm $a$ after exploring the arm $N$ times, and $\mu(a)$ be the true average reward of arm $a$.
-With Hoeffding's Inequality, skipping the detail derivation, we can show that:
+Skipping all detail derivations, we can show that:

 $$Pr[|\bar{\mu}(a)-\mu(a)|\le r] \ge 1-\frac{2}{T^{2\alpha}}$$